ThomasSteinbach/AnsibleCD/docs/user_documentation.md

 ## First Steps

-After you have configured and run the ACI-Installation-Playbook you can access the AnsibleCI (Jenkins), which will show you at least the `03_RUN_TESTS` job and one `01_DEVELOP_<repolabel>` job per repository configured.
+After you have configured and run the ACI-Installation-Playbook you can access the AnsibleCI (Jenkins), which will show you at least the `03_RUN_TESTS` job and one `SCAN_<repolabel>` job per repository configured.
 Assumed you have configured one repository with the label _myrepo_, you will see those two Jobs in ACI:

 | name              | functionality                                                                                                                                           |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |